Please Upgrade Your Browser.

 Popular treatments

-• Hysterectomy for endometriosis, fibroids, prolapse, and cancer
+• Hysterectomy for endometriosis, fibroids and prolapse.

 • Endometrial ablation to reduce lining tissue of the womb for heavy periods